Policy

 Whai oranga

 How have I written the section 47 report with oranga framing?
-How will I present their oranga needs in ways that strengthens their mana?
+How will I present their oranga needs in ways that strengthen their mana?

 Whai oranga practice framework domain